BetsL/read/README.md

 # read
 A mini-site housing [reading] decoding strategies; an interactive tool for primary learners and their families. // Live site in active use with my classroom community // JS audio complete!

 This project gave me an opportunity to put my goals of (educational) transparency and accessibility into practice.
 I work with students/families from a variety of backgrounds/abilities and I wanted to give them keys to basic (English) literacy success.
 The audio and visual details were added to achieve those ends, as were links to additional resources.
-Future goals include keyboard accessibility and refactoring.
+I was able to refactor to a degree, though not as much as I wished to without compromising access to the audio files.
+I would like to learn more about JS audio features.

 ![read-full-d](https://user-images.githubusercontent.com/44883733/55193355-1a914280-517d-11e9-94d0-90bd6c8e307e.png)